Kaplan, Inc.: Controversies

+In 2012, the North Carolina Attorney General determined that Kaplan had lied to students about the credentials they would earn in the Dental Assistant program.
+Following the investigation Kaplan College Charlotte campus surrendered its license to operate a school.
+Kaplan refunded students the cost of tuition, books, and fees, and agreed to pay the program's graduates $9,000 stipends.
+Students claimed they were told the school would soon obtain ADA accreditation.
+The program had never been accredited by the American Dental Association, and had never been scheduled for the initial site visit required for accreditation.

 In 2014, Kaplan agreed to voluntarily comply with the Attorney General and made several required changes as part of the settlement.
 Kaplan agreed to "clearly and conspicuously disclose true and accurate information relating to the school's accreditation, program costs, financial aid, and the scope and nature of employment services they provide."
 During the course of the investigation, Kaplan waived $6 million in tuition and fees for more than 2,400 Florida students, and reimbursed the Florida Attorney General's office for attorney costs, while impacted students were offered retraining or a separate arbitration process.
 The office of Florida's Attorney General, Pam Bondi, announced in June 2014 that an investigation, which focused on other for-profit institutions as well, found no violations by Kaplan.

 In 2015, Kaplan paid $1.375 million to the Massachusetts Attorney General's office to resolve complaints that Kaplan engaged in "unfair or deceptive practices designed to induce enrollment of students" including "harassing sales tactics and false and misleading representations" in the operation of the Kaplan Career Institute campus in Boston, Massachusetts with $1 million going toward tuition refunds to 289 students, Acting U.S. Attorney Richard L. Durbin Jr. stated that the settlement was not an admission of liability by Kaplan or its affiliates, and that the company had fully cooperated with the government's investigation and negotiated the settlement in good faith.
 The settlement did not involve a finding of wrongdoing, and Kaplan stated that it resolved the legal challenge "due to the high cost of protracted litigation."
 In the same year, the United States Department of Justice began investigating Kaplan following a Qui tam suit filed by a whistleblower under the False Claims Act.
 The whistleblower alleged Kaplan employed unqualified instructors to teach Medical Assistant courses at its San Antonio campuses and knowingly requested, received, and retained federal funds for courses taught by individuals who did not meet the minimum requirements established by Texas law.